alokc83/Xcode-build-and-version-generator/README.md

  # This script has moved to following link :
  https://github.com/MtAden/xcodeSciptPhase

  ## All Futher development would be on that fork.
-You can find more goodies for your xcode project there.
+You can find more goodies like dynamic icon for your project (use case debug builds) for your xcode project there.